BJP ready for J&K polls, but will wait for EC nod

 The Minister further pointed out that BJP cadres work throughout the year, unlike other parties, in which workers get active only during elections time.

-He said that those parties which did not participate in the Panchayat and Municipal eletions in Jammu and Kashmir are talking about automony of the state.
+He said that those parties which did not participate in the Panchayat and Municipal eletions in J&K are talking about automony of the state.

-Singh also opined that if India's first Prime Minister Jawaharlal Nehru had allowed Vallabhai Patel to handle the Jammu and Kashmir situation, the history of the state would have been different.
+Singh also opined that if India's first Prime Minister Jawaharlal Nehru had allowed Vallabhai Patel to handle the J&K situation, the history of the state would have been different.

-"Nehru thought that he knew Jammu and Kashmir better than Patel....Otherwise the history of Jammu and Kashmir would have been different," he said.
+"Nehru thought that he knew J&K better than Patel....Otherwise the history of J&K would have been different," he said.

 Singh also accused leaders of the National Conference (NC) of political opportunism.